 Use a comprehensive information display for your network

-NetBrain offers a RESTful API framework that integrates other network-management solutions such as monitoring, security, ticketing, and logging systems.
+NetBrain offers a RESTful API framework that integrates other network-management solutions such as monitoring, GDPR IT security, ticketing, and logging systems.
 Information from these tools can be visualized in a single location to be used for comprehensive analyses regardless of data source, quantity, or format.

 For example, if an incident occurs in a ticketing or monitoring system, a NetBrain diagnosis can be initiated automatically so that the data can be visualized and immediately analyzed.
 IT staff can also incorporate security diagnoses (IDS/SIEM) via API in order to identify the affected network segment in the network map to depict the threat from an attack on the company network.